Family Dentistry in Bethlehem, PA

 As the name suggests, family dentistry is the branch of our practice that pertains to taking care of your teeth, whatever your age.
 At lasting Smiles of Bethlehem, we aim to improve your smile, maintain your oral hygiene and the cleanliness of your teeth and mouth, regardless of your age and needs.
 All the dental services from fillings to preventive care, to teeth bonding as well as dentures, are provided under one roof.
-You don’t need to go all around town seeking for proper dental care for your children or your elderly .. all is done here.
+You don’t need to go all around town seeking proper dental care for your children or your elderly .. we do it all here.

 What is the difference between a general dentist and a family dentist?

 This is probably the question you would ask yourself before going to see a specific dentist, or even switching practitioners.
 Often, both terms are used interchangeably, and that is because the services provided by general dentists and family dentist are pretty much the same.